 Fujifilm X30 compact

 This purchase was made mainly because I fell in love with the manual zoom of the X10, but wanted an electronic viewfinder and tilting screen.
-It’s fun to use, very robust, looks retro, works incredibly well with the EyeFi wireless transfer, and is always in my bag.
-It reminds me of my old film cameras, with the images having a strong film look.
+It was fun to use, very robust, looks retro, and reminded me of my old film cameras, with the images having a strong film look.

 Olympus Pen Lite EPL3